OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 ---
 ### Security Groups

 A group is an object that can contain other objects, like users, machines, or other groups.
+They are used to ease administration of permissions and assignment of resources.
 - The permissions of the objects inside the security group are inherited from the permissions of the security group itself.
 - Security groups are also considered _security principles_.

+Groups have a *type* and a *scope*.
+- The *type* is the group purpose, it is either `security` or `distribution`.
+	- `security` groups are used to assign permissions for a collection of users.
+	- `distribution` groups are used to distribute messages to all users of the group.
+- The *scope* is how the group can be used in the domain or [[Trees, Forests, and Trusts#Forests|Forest]].
+	- `Domain Local Group`: Used to manage permissions to domain resources in the same domain it was created.
+These groups cannot be used in another domain, but can contain users from other groups.
+	- `Global Group` : Used to grant access to resources in other domains.
+It can only contain users from the domain it was created.
+	- `Universal Group`: Used to manager resources across multiple domains and can be given permissions to objects in the same Forest.
+These are stored in the [[Domain Controller#Global Catalog (GC)|Global Catalog]].

 There are some default security groups that are created in a domain.
 - **Domain Admins**: Users in this group have admin privileges over the entire domain, including the [[Domain Controller]]s (DCs).